musoniusr/DhammaratoDhamma/_posts/2024-04-17-lighten-your-load-max-m-1-with-callum-04-17-24-K3pKFtdnwD0.md

 ## Transcript

-So, Max, we've been at it for a while, but let's start recording and you have a question, so go ahead.
-Sure.
-I think my assumption about Samata or these two things, we're talking about Samata Vipassana separating out but needing to be cultivated together, I think my assumption there is that same to about being able to collect enough concentration or samadhi to then apply it to reflect on Anita anatta dukkha.
+**Dhammarato**: So, Max, we've been at it for a while, but let's start recording and you have a question, so go ahead.

+**Max**: Sure.
+I think my assumption about Samata or these two things, we're talking about Samatha-vipassana separating out but needing to be cultivated together, I think my assumption there is that same to about being able to collect enough concentration or samadhi to then apply it to reflect on anicca anatta dukkha.
 I think that's when I think about these two things, that's how I think about them.
 One is to have enough space to be able to, enough collectedness to then be able to direct the mind to reflect on these things.

 That's how I think about it.
 Is that, is that a healthy way to think about it?

-I would say probably we could talk about it in better terms than that.
+**Dhammarato**: I would say probably we could talk about it in better terms than that.
 Okay, sure.
 What's the suggestion?

-Well, you use the word concentration and samati in actually the same sentence.
+Well, you use the word concentration and samādhi in actually the same sentence.
 Yeah.
 All right, so let's give them definition so that we can understand.

-Now, the word samati does not, does not translate into the word concentration.
-The word samati translates better as unification or collectiveness, bringing things together to where concentration has to do with focusing down and eliminating things.
+Now, the word samādhi does not, does not translate into the word concentration.
+The word samādhi translates better as unification or collectiveness, bringing things together to where concentration has to do with focusing down and eliminating things.

 An example of that would be concentrated milk or frozen concentrated orange juice.
 And yet frozen concentrated orange juice, you do not very few people drink it.
 I mean, it used to be advertised when I was a young man, it was advertised heavily on television.
 Frozen concentrated orange juice or even concentrated so much they took all the water out and then they called it tangled.
 But nobody eats tang by the spoonful, nor does anybody drink frozen, concentrated orange juice like it was ice cream or something.

 That in fact, the frozen, concentrated orange juice, they always put water back in it.
 They make it whole again so that it can be drank.
-All right, so concentration is exactly opposite of samati unless we change the definition of concentration.
+All right, so concentration is exactly opposite of samādhi unless we change the definition of concentration.
 Yeah.
 Now, though, there is a way of calling concentration that we can use it, but it has to have a particular definition to it.

 And that particular definition has to do with repeating it over and over and over and over again.
 An example of that would be mom tells her daughter to do your homework and she's doing her homework, and then she starts looking at the cell phone or she's doing her homework and watching tv.
 And the mom says to concentrate.
 All right, if the daughter, here's the word concentrate of do this problem in your homework, do this math problem, and then do the next one, and then do the next one and then do the next one until the list is finished.
 That's concentration.

 But almost all ways kids will say, oh, I'm supposed to focus, I'm supposed to shut down, I'm supposed to put things tight.
 Okay, so let's use the example of an alarm clock for a moment.
 Let's imagine that you found an old, maybe a cuckoo clock or an old style wind up clock that had chimes or something, maybe your grandfather clock in the attic.
 If we bring that clock out of the attic and take it home or take it downstairs and take the gears apart, carefully watching which each gear goes where and then clean the gears, take all the dirt out and then carefully put the clock back together again, making sure all the jewels are in the right place.
 Then when we wind up the clock, the clock has become somati.

 Now it's had all the dirt taken out and it's put back together again and it's holes and it'll operate as a clock.
 Now let's concentrate.
 That clock, we take it out of the attic, we put it on the bench and we take a sledgehammer to it and we're now going to make it much smaller, okay?
 That's how most people practice meditation is by beating on themselves with a hammer rather than taking everything apart and cleaning it.
-So while the Buddha taught samati, most of western meditation thinks of it as concentration, it's actually been wrongly translated that way.
+So while the Buddha taught samādhi, most of western meditation thinks of it as concentration, it's actually been wrongly translated that way.

 All right.
 But if we use the word concentration in the sense that it has to be done over and over and over and over again.
 Yeah.
 This thought moment and the next thought moment and the next thought moment, there's no struggle because the whole point, remember, if you've had any anapanasati, you know that step ten, which is actually not a step, is item number ten in the list, has not to do with chronology, is to gladden the mind.
 So we have to gladden the mind and then it goes back to the old state and then we gladden the mind again and it goes back to the old state and we gladden it again.